PIK-LPJmL/lpjmlkit/paper.md

 The *lpjmlkit* package also includes additional functions to support different applications that involve handling LPJmL or related data.

-For example, `calc_cellarea()` calculates the area of the grid cells in an LPJmLData object or for any vector of latitude coordinates representing a regular grid with a set spatial resolution.
+For example, the function `calc_cellarea()` calculates the area of the grid cells in an `LPJmLData` object or for any vector of latitude coordinates representing a regular grid with a set spatial resolution.

-While `read_io` is the main function to access LPJmL input and output files, `lpjmlkit` also includes a number of functions providing low-level access to the binary LPJmL file format: `read_header()`, `create_header()`, and `write_header()` allow to retrieve/generate/save file headers, while `get_headersize()` and `get_datatype()` return information about the header and
+While `read_io()` is the main function to access LPJmL input and output files, *lpjmlkit* also includes a number of functions providing low-level access to the binary LPJmL file format: `read_header()`, `create_header()`, and `write_header()` allow to retrieve/generate/save file headers, while `get_headersize()` and `get_datatype()` return information about the header and